Polita Grau: Early life

-Polita Grau was the daughter of Paulina Alsina and Fransisco Grau San Martin, who died on November 30, 1930.
+Polita Grau was the daughter of Paulina Alsina and Francisco Grau San Martin, who died on November 30, 1930.
 Her siblings were Paulina Grau-Alsina, Francisco Grau-Alsina (a Senator of Cuba), and Ramon Grau-Alsina (a Representative of Cuba).

 Polita Grau's uncle, Dr. Ramón Grau San Martin was Cuba's president from 1933 to 1934.
 Her uncle gave Polita the ceremonial title of the "First Lady" during his presidential term.
 Ramón Grau San Martín was elected as president of Cuba for his second term in the year of 1944, in which he served for four years.
-He was shortly replaced by Carlos Prío Socarrás in 1952.
+He was replaced by Carlos Prío Socarrás in 1948.
 In addition, Ramón Grau was one of many students who had organized protests going against the administration of General Gerardo Machado.
 Shortly after, he was sent to prison for his involvement in activities, he was released only on the condition that he would leave Cuba.

 In 1959, Castro had removed former President Grau from his post at the university and had also taken all his properties away from him.
 Researchers are not sure why Castro changed his mind, it is likely due to his respect for Grau, his wisdom, his elderly age, or his loyalty to Cuba by not leaving, unlike many others.
 Castro had given Grau the opportunity to return to his university post, however, he declined the offer.
 As Polita sent her children to the U.S, she had also sent her husband Pepe.
 She sent her husband because he was a high risk for the underground activities that Polita was engaged in.
 Polita and her brother had seen Pepe outraged and yelled to a group of people "Go on conspiring, you are all going to end up in jail!"
 Later in her life, Polita retells a past moment of her life when she was walking in downtown Miami when a woman asked her, "Aren’t you Polita Grau?"
 She also tells her that Polita has helped her bring her son to the United States.
 Moments like these make Polita proud of what she has accomplished despite the consequences.
 Polita admits that she would do everything all over again, however, a bit more secretly.
 Polita Grau's brother later died in 1998.